datastructures-js/binary-search-tree/README.md

 ### lowerBoundKey (floorKey)
 O(log(n))

-finds the node with the biggest value less or equal a given key if the node's key prob is provided in the constructor.
+finds the node with the biggest key less or equal a given key if the key prob is provided in the constructor.
 You can eliminate equal values by passing second param as false. `.floorKey` is an alias to the same function.

 ```js
 employees.floorKey(60).getValue(); // { id: 60 }